TuckerWarlock/ollama-docker/docs/USAGE.md

 # You: Hello, what can you help me with?
 # Ollama: I can help with questions, writing, coding, analysis...

-# You: Write a Python function to calculate fibonacci numbers
+# You: Write a function to calculate fibonacci numbers
 # Ollama: [Provides code example]

 # You: quit